 Bi-Di (Bi-Directional) signalling: On tracks equipped with Bi-Directional signalling, trains can travel in either direction.

 Block joint: A piece of insulating equipment that prevents electrical current running through the track (rather important).
 Most points and signals use this electrical current.

 Bridge Bash/Strike: When a road vehicle has a collision with a railway bridge.
 The bridge must then be inspected by a structural engineer before trains can operate over it.

-Joint Performance Improvement Plan Target (JPIP Target): The target PPM percentage agreed as achievable by Virgin Trains and Network Rail.
+Joint Performance Improvement Plan Target (JPIP Target): The target PPM percentage agreed between Virgin Trains and Network Rail.

-OHLE/OLE: Overhead Line Equipment - provides the electrical power for the trains.
+OHLE/OLE: Overhead Line Equipment – this provides the electrical power for the trains.

-Possession overrun: A possession is a stretch of line handed over to engineering departments for maintenance, on which no trains can run.
+Possession overrun: A possession is a stretch of line under maintenance, on which no trains can run.
 A possession overrun is when this engineering work goes on for longer than planned.

-TC - Track Circuit: Most points and signals operate by means of this electrical circuit running through the rail.
-The passage of a train through a section completes the electrical circuits, thus operating the signals.
+TC (Track Circuit): Most points and signals operate using this electrical circuit running through the rail.
+The passage of a train through a section completes the electrical circuits, operating the signals.

 TCF - Track Circuit Failure: A failure of track circuit equipment.